gumgum/mysql-general-log-extractor/README.md

     static final def ATHENA_TABLE_NAME = 'mysql-general-logs'
 ```
 ##### 5. Make sure all permissions and credentials are properly setup.
 The script needs read and write permission to access Mysql, Athena and S3 (bucket).
 ##### 6. Set up cron for this script with an hourly frequency.
-The command must be executed from the project directory.
-Following is the hourly cron expression sending all the application logs to /var/log directory.
+The command must be executed from the project root directory.
+Following is the hourly cron expression sending all the application logs to /var/log (change as needed) directory.
 ```bash
 * 0 0/1 ? * * * groovy com/roy/mysql/StoreMysqlGeneralLogsToS3.groovy >> /var/log/mysql/mysql-to-s3-copy.log 2>&1
 ```